Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 progressive myoclonus epilepsy.
-The condition most commonly begins with epileptic seizures in adolescence.
+The condition most commonly begins with epileptic seizures in late childhood or adolescence.
 Other signs and symptoms include difficulty walking, muscle spasms (myoclonus) and dementia.
-Affected individuals experience rapid cognitive deterioration and progressive increase in intensity of seizures and myoclonus.
-The condition is often fatal within 4 to 10 years of onset.
-Most cases are caused by mutations in either the EMP2A or NHLRC1 (also called EMP2B) gene and are inherited in an autosomal recessive manner.
-Treatment focuses on alleviating symptoms and typically includes antiepileptic and antimyoclonic drugs, and psychological support.Lafora disease is an inherited, severe form of
+Affected people also experience rapid cognitive deterioration that begins around the same time as the seizures.
+The condition is often fatal within 10 years of onset.
+Most cases are caused by changes (mutations) in either the EPM2A gene or the NHLRC1 gene and are inherited in an autosomal recessive manner.
+Treatment is based on the signs and symptoms present in each person.Lafora disease is an inherited, severe form of

 - Genetics Home Reference (GHR) contains information on Lafora disease.
 This website is maintained by the National Library of Medicine.